TusharPatki/bajajprimememrbeship/README.md

-# Bajaj Prime Offer - CashKaro Promotion Page
+# Bajaj Prime Offer Promotion Page

-This is a simple web application to promote the Bajaj Prime offer from CashKaro.
+This is a simple web application to promote the Bajaj Prime offer.
 It tracks user clicks, displays a tutorial video, and provides a link to a Google form for users to update their details after completing a transaction.

 ## Features